 The teens that are experimenting with drugs will naturally try to hide it.
 Therefore, it’s vital that you pay attention to any difference in conduct, as insignificant as it may seem.

 1. Pay Attention to the Smells

-> Drugs like cigarettes or tobacco have strong smells that stick to those that use them, as well as their clothes.
+Drugs like cigarettes or tobacco have strong smells that stick to those that use them

-> The strategy that users employ to prevent being discovered is to repeatedly apply cologne, chew gum, and wash their hands excessively.
+The strategy that users employ to prevent being discovered is to repeatedly apply cologne, chew gum, and wash their hands excessively.

 Each drug in particular has side effects.
 For example, cannabis causes redness and a sleepy stare.
 On the contrary, cocaine and ecstasy cause the pupils to dilate, with eyes that appear very wide and round.

 Hormonal changes in teens usually cause changes in humor, but those caused by drugs are usually much more exaggerated in comparison.
 Boys become irritable and aggressive about everything when they are in withdrawal because their body craves the drug.